mendix/docs/refguide/navigation-before-72.md

 <div class="alert alert-warning">{% markdown %}

 This document describes the concept of navigation in Mendix applications and the properties of a profile.
 Applicable for Mendix versions 7.0 and 7.1.
-For details on how this works in Mendix versions 7.2 and 7.3, see [Navigation In 7.2 and 7.3](navigation-in-72-and-73).
+For details on how this works in Mendix versions 7.2 and 7.3, see [Navigation in 7.2 and 7.3](navigation-in-72-and-73).
 For Mendix version 7.4 and higher, see [Navigation](navigation).

 {% endmarkdown %}</div>